merciremi/remicodes/_drafts/refactoring-in-practice-1.md

 By slowly refactoring our code, we've been able to establish:
 - A clear terminology for consuming Kafka topics in our application,
-- A reproducible convention allowing our teamates to easily infer the diffent pieces and their role.
+- A reproducible convention allowing my teammates to easily infer the different pieces of code, and their roles.
-- An clear interface for each level of abstraction.
+- A clear interface for each level of abstraction.

-Hope you like this real-life (albeit adapted) example of how small refactorings can make a compounding effect on your codebase.
+I hope you like this real-life (albeit adapted) example of how small refactorings can make a compounding effect on your codebase.

 Cheers,